bakame-php/stackwatch/README.md

 `Stackwatch` streamlines this process by removing the need for manual timing and setup, making profiling more convenient and consistent.

-The package offers three (3) complementary ways to profile your code.
+The package offers three (3) complementary ways to profile your code, it features:

+- [Scoped Execution Profiling](#profiler) – profile any block using closures
+- [Timeline-Based Profiling](#timeline) – segment code with named checkpoints
+- [Attribute-Driven CLI Profiling](#cli-command) – run code marked with #[Profile] via a CLI command

 ### Profiler